sjmdocto/esthetic/README.md

 A virtual closet application for Android and iOS.

-Created by Steven Docto and Johnson Lin.

-Software Developer: Steven Docto
+Software Development by Steven Docto.

-Product Manager/ML Developer: Johnson Lin
+Product Management/ML Development by Johnson Lin.

 Features:
 * Upload photos of your clothing from your photo gallery, or take pictures directly within the app.